ibmresilient/resilient-community-apps/fn_grpc_interface/README.md

 	* communication and coordination with other enterprise solutions
 * In this edition we have implemented the `unary` communication type service method.
 * For more information on [gRPC](https://grpc.io/docs/)
+* We recommend following the gRPC `helloworld` example [here](https://grpc.io/docs/quickstart/python.html) to help get this Integration up and running.

  ![screenshot](./screenshots/1.png)

 ### gRPC Function layout: